 In the fall, flea beetle densities should be noted.
 This will be your first signal of potential problems next spring.
 If flea beetles are abundant, the use of insecticides at planting should be seriously considered.

-In the spring, monitor and assess damage to cotyledons and the first true leaves on canola, rapeseed, and mustard seedlings for the first 14 days after emergence, especially on sunny, calm days when temperatures exceed 14 degrees C.
+In the spring, monitor and assess damage to cotyledons and the first true leaves on canola, rapeseed, and mustard seedlings for the first 14 days after emergence, especially on sunny, calm days when temperatures exceed 14 C.

 The flea beetles can locate, attack, and quickly injure or destroy seedlings shortly after emergence making them extremely difficult to control.